 Sète Festivals (Manifestations) and Celebration

 Sète is a town which hosts a parade of festivals.
-The jousting at Saint Louise Festival is probably the biggest but Fiest’A Sète is a World Music Festival which hosts a large number of events at the Théâtre de la Mer, in July and August.
+The jousting at Saint Louis Festival is probably the biggest but Fiest’A Sète is a World Music Festival which hosts a large number of events at the Théâtre de la Mer, in July and August.

 There are other smaller art, jazz and poetry festivals and during our visit we even saw approximately three thousand international motorcycle enthusiasts enter the town for a day of celebration.